 Team Canada alumnus and Calgary Flames captain Mark Giordano, along with his wife, Lauren, has launched Team Giordano: Points to the Future, which will donate $100,000 to three Calgary schools to support and encourage students in the city.

 Calgary is home to a sports equipment bank that will help thousands of youngsters play hockey in southern Alberta.
 Comrie’s Sports Equipment Bank will help address a major hurdle that keeps many kids out of sports – the cost of equipment.

 Seth Martin, who led the Trail Smoke Eaters to a gold medal at the 1961 IIHF World Championship and backstopped Canada at four world championships and an Olympic Winter Games during the 1960s, passed away Sept.
 6 at the age of 81.

 Hockey season has come early for 37 young players in Richmond, B.C.
 The Hockey Canada Foundation’s Dreams Come True program visited the Lower Mainland on Aug.
 23, bringing brand-new equipment and registration fees.

 As a coach, Tom Renney helped Canada win four medals on the international stage.
-Now as Hockey Canada’s new president and CEO, he’ll be involved in every aspect of the game, and the chance to reconnect with Canadians at the grassroots level has him excited.
+As Hockey Canada’s new leader, he’ll be involved in every aspect of the game, and the chance to reconnect at the grassroots level has him excited.